Antelope Island State Park

 The first permanent structure at this site was a small log cabin built in 1848 by Fielding Garr.
 Garr had been assigned by the Church of Jesus Christ of Latter-day Saints (LDS Church) to establish a ranch on the island as a stronghold for managing the church tithing herds.
 Within two years, Garr had expanded the ranch compound to include the adobe ranch house and other out buildings.
 The ranch was continually inhabited from that time until 1981.

 The LDS Church operated the ranch until the mid-1870s.
 During this era, ranching operations encompassed the entire island.
 In 1869, the railroad came to Utah, and with it came the first federal surveys of the land.
 Because the only improvements on the island were around the ranch itself, the federal government opened the rest of the island to homesteading.
 By the turn of the century, most of the homesteaders had failed to prove their claims.
-John Dooly Sr., and enterprising businessman and rancher, purchased the entire island and a price of $1,000,000 (approximately $27,800,000 in 2018), and it became the home of his Island Improvement Company.
+John Dooly Sr., an enterprising businessman and rancher, purchased the entire island at a price of $1,000,000 (approximately $27,800,000 in 2018), and it became the home of his Island Improvement Company.

 The ranching operation continued uninterrupted through several owners.
 Just after the turn of the 20th century, the focus of the ranch turned to sheep.
 Under the direction of John Dooly Jr., the sheep operation expanded to more than 10,000 sheep to become one of the largest and most industrialized ranching efforts in the western United States.
 When sheep ranching became unprofitable in the 1950s due to a failing wool market, the operation turned again to cattle.
 The island ranch continued to function as part of one of the largest commercial cattle operations in the state until the island became a state park in 1981.